keithalewis/math/coro.md

 at a new continuation point or terminates.
 A terminated coroutine cannot be resumed.

 The first call to resume specifies the coroutine parameters.
 In subsequent calls to resume these become the result of yield.
-When a coroutine suspends the arguments to yield become the result of the resume that activated the coroutine.
+When a coroutine suspends, the arguments to yield become the result of the resume that activated the coroutine.
-When a coroutine terminates the values returned by the body become the result of the last reactivation.
+When a coroutine terminates, the values returned by the body become the result of the last reactivation.

 An _expression_ is a _lable_, _variable_, _function_, _application_, variable assignment, _conditional_,